 As a provider of traffic engineering services, hardware products, software and other various solutions for the traffic industry, the Company is, and may in the future from time to time, be involved in disputes, proceedings, or litigation relating to claims arising out of its operations in the normal course of business, such as intellectual property infringement and contractual matters.
+In addition, as noted under "Non-GAAP Financial Measures" above, we have been incurring legal expenses, related to a specific breach of contract dispute, that we believe are infrequent, unusual and not reflective of ongoing operating results.
 While the Company cannot accurately predict the outcome of any such disputes, proceedings, or litigation, including the matter described below, the Company is not a party to any legal dispute, proceeding or litigation, the outcome of which, in management's opinion, individually or in the aggregate, would have a material adverse effect on the Company's business, unaudited condensed results of operations, financial position or cash flows.

-The Company agreed to accept a \$1.0 million of inventory sold by the Company during Fiscal 2023, at the request of a prime contractor and related to a project that has been delayed.
+Further, the Company agreed to accept a \$1.0 million return of inventory sold by the Company during Fiscal 2023, at the request of a prime contractor and related to a project that has been delayed.
 The Company is a subcontractor to the prime contractor on the delayed project, and there currently are no known issues with the product, nor is there currently any contention that there are issues with the product.
 Up to mid-July 2023 the Company believed the probability of the occurrence of a loss associated with this matter was remote.
 After meeting with the prime contractor beginning in mid-July 2023, the Company agreed to reassess the situation and agreed on August 7, 2023, to accept the inventory return.
 In the three months ended June 30, 2023, we recognized a pretax loss contingency of \$0.2 million, comprised of \$1.0 million in accrued liabilities representing the sale value of the inventory and \$0.8 million in prepaid expenses and other current assets representing the estimated value of the inventory to be returned in the future.
 In the three months ended September 30, 2023, the inventory was returned, and the accrued liability was paid.
-As of September 30, 2023, there were no outstanding contingencies related to this inventory.
+As of December 31, 2023, there were no outstanding contingencies related to this inventory.